Sri Lanka Presses Advantage Against West Indies - UrduPoint

 Oshada Fernando was leg before wicket to Jomel Warrican as he played for turn but the arm ball went straight on and had him plumb in front.

-West Indies could have had the wicket of Karunaratne as well when he missed a sweep shot off Cornwall and the appeal for leg before was turned down.
-A review would have seen the back of Sri Lankan captain.

-In West Indies' first innings of 230 all out, nine wickets had fallen to Sri Lanka's spinners with left-armer Praveen Jayawickrama being the pick of the bowlers with four scalps to his name.
+The West Indies were 230 all out in the first innings, with nine wickets fallen to Sri Lanka's spinners.
+Left-armer Praveen Jayawickrama was the pick of the bowlers with four scalps to his name.

 The fourth day's play was delayed by one hour due to rain.
 A total of 52 overs were lost on day three due to rain.